The idea of this blog post came from a couple of requests from a friend and my niece.

 I was an avid reader as a child.
 So much so that my mom would have to peel me away from books so I could eat dinner.
 I know some kids are not like that so it is important to focus on finding imaginative and creative books.
 I feel that non-fiction books are difficult for young kids to connect with and it doesn’t ignite what they really need at this age-imagination.

-So if you have young kids under 6 or 7, focus on finding books that do just that.
+So if you have young kids under 6, focus on finding books that do just that.
 It’s no news to read that children have a vivid imagination.
 When I was young and read wildly imaginative books, I would apply some of the creativity in my own imagination and mind stories.
-I would also write my own stories that mimicked an authors’ style.
+I would also write my own stories that mimicked the authors’ style.

-Some of the authors I remember reading, which I would recommend for any age (start with picture books and then gradually move on to these authors) was Roald Dahl, and Enid Blyton.
-I was absolutely mesmerized by their stories and they would become part of my friends and my lunch time conversation.
+Some of the authors I remember reading, which I recommend for any age (start with picture books and then gradually move on to these authors) was Roald Dahl, and Enid Blyton.
+I was absolutely mesmerized by their stories and they would become part of my friends and my lunchtime conversation.

-When I began teaching, I got to learn about Dr. Seuss (not famous in Pakistan where I spent my childhood), Shel Silverstein, and Chris Van Allsburg.
+When I began teaching, I got to learn about Dr. Seuss, who was not famous in Pakistan where I spent my childhood, Shel Silverstein, and Chris Van Allsburg.
 All three are known for their quirky illustrations and writing, but they teach creativity in language and imagination, which as I pointed out is essential in a child’s growth.
 These books are filled with lovely rhymes and funny stories that children can laugh about.
 If you have a slightly older kid like 7-8 who is struggling with writing, Chris Van Allsburg illustrations are a great way to trigger some creative writing ideas.
 Just speaking from experience J

 I know a lot of great authors from when I taught elementary school here in California.
 One of the common trends I noticed in school-going ages are that children first develop great imaginations, but have difficulty putting them down on paper.
 Or they are so nervous about writing their ideas down, they get confused and don’t know where to begin.
 That’s where picture books come into play.

-A book that teaches about feelings is Alexander and the terrible, Horrible, No Good, Very Bad Day by Judith Viorst.
+A book that teaches about feelings is Alexander & The Terrible, Horrible, No Good, Very Bad Day by Judith Viorst.
 It teaches young kids not only to recognize their feelings and what causes them, but it also teaches older kids to write down their feelings or turn their feelings into a story.
 As Adele would say, “Turn my sorrow into treasured gold, you just reap what you sow” so who knows you can get it published someday ;).